The Bruce Murray Space Image Library

 The Morning Star, seen from Saturn

-Filed under pretty pictures, many worlds, Venus, Saturn, Saturn's rings, Cassini
+Filed under pretty pictures, Cassini, Venus, many worlds, Saturn, Saturn's rings

 Dawn on Saturn is greeted across the vastness of interplanetary space by the morning star, Venus, in this image from Cassini.
 Venus appears just off the edge of the planet, in the upper part of the image, directly above the white streak of Saturn's G ring.
 Lower down, Saturn's E ring makes an appearance, looking blue thanks to the scattering properties of the dust that comprises the ring.
 A bright spot near the E ring is a distant star.